dsv-rp/DDS/README.md

 # Daikin Design System - Web Components

-This project is an implementation of the Daikin Design Kit using web components.
+This project is an implementation of the Daikin Design Kit using Web Components.

 ---